travisrmetz/w251-project/README.md

 Our network has two inputs.
 The image input ingests pictures of the sky  the time input ingests the UTC time at which the image was taken.
 The images are run through a series of convolutional and max pooling layers.
 The results are concatenated with the normalized time and the resulting vector is put through dropout regularization, a dense hidden layer, and the regression head.
 The head consists of two neurons, one each for normalized latitude and normalized longitude.
 Latitude and longitude are normalized over the test area with the latitude of the southernmost bound mapping to 0 and the latitude of the northernmost bound mapping to 1.
 Longitude is mapped similarly.
 The output layer uses sigmoid activation to bound the output in the spatial domain of `([0,1], [0,1])`.

 ### 3.2 Introducing the Haversine Loss Function
-We naturally want our loss function to minimize the navigational error returned by the model.
+We want our loss function to minimize the navigational error returned by the model.
 We initially used mean squared error across latitude and longitude as our loss function, but we found that convergence was slow and that the model frequently failed to converge to reasonable values.
 There is, of course a nonlinear relationship between latitude and longitude.
-Whereas a degree of latitude is consistently 60 nautical miles anywhere on the globe, lines of longitude converge at the poles.
+Whereas a degree of latitude is consistently 60 nautical miles anywhere on the globe, lines of longitude converge at the poles and diverge at the equator.
 Using mean squared error, then, results in inconsistent results in terms of the model's error in distance.
 To correct this, we implemented a new loss function in TensorFlow based on the haversine formula which gives the great circle distance between two points defined by latitude and longitude [[8]](#8).

 Minimizing the haversine loss minimizes the error between predicted and actual locations, and the negative gradient of the haversine loss gives the direction of steepest descent in terms of the predicted latitude and longitude.